Akhil7218/Real-Time-Motorcycle-Rider-Safety-Monitoring-with-TensorFlow/README.md

 ***

 ## Dataset
 This project uses two separate datasets for training the two different detection models.
-It's noted that only a subset of the files is included in the project due to size restrictions, a common practice for large datasets in version control systems like Git.
-The full datasets are often linked for download separately.
+Note that only a subset of the files is included in the project repo due to size restrictions.

 ### Bike Rider Dataset
 A custom dataset of **739 images** was created by scraping images from Google.
 These images, which include riders with and without helmets, were then annotated using the LabelImg tool.